vedernikovphoto/cyber-attack-detection/README.md

-    ├── requirements.txt            # Lists the dependencies required to run the project ├── test_labels.csv             # Output file containing predicted labels for the test data ├── report_notebook.ipynb       # Jupyter notebook explaining the problem, solution, and justifications └── README.md                   # Provides an overview, installation instructions, and usage information for the project
+    ├── requirements.txt            # Lists the dependencies required to run the project ├── test_labels.csv             # Output file containing predicted labels for the test data ├── report_notebook.ipynb       # Jupyter notebook explaining the problem, solution, and justifications ├── .gitignore                  # Specifies files and directories to be ignored by git └── README.md                   # Provides an overview, installation instructions, and usage information for the project